-If this is your first time hearing about FR clothing, then let’s start with the reason for flame-resistant clothing.
+If this is your first experieince with FR, then let’s start with the reason for these protective garments.
 These are garments that are worn in areas where a worker is exposed to flame or heat.
 They are intended to resist ignition, prevent the spread of flames, and self-extinguish almost immediately after removal from the original ignition source.
-Flame-resistant garments have specific requirements they must meet, including National Fire Protection Association (NFPA) Standard 2112.
-For additional information on NFPA 2112, see our article devoted to the topic here.
+FR garments have specific requirements they must meet, including the National Fire Protection Association (NFPA) Standard 2112.

 The 4 Different Types of FR Fabric

-According to Bulwark, each type of Flame-Resistant fabric requires special safety and care considerations.
+According to Bulwark, all FR fabric requires special safety and care considerations.
 There are currently four different variations:

 - Inherently FR Fibers – these are defined as having flame-resistance as an essential characteristic of the fiber.
 These fibers don’t require additional flame-retardant chemicals, due to the fibers being naturally flame resistant.

-Treated Fabrics – these are fibers that are treated with a flame retardant chemical to make them flame-resistant.
-Example is cotton, which is not normally protective, but the treatment make them FR.
+- Treated Fabrics – these are fibers that are treated with a flame retardant chemical that makes them flame-resistant.
+An example is cotton, which is not normally protective, but the treatment makes them FR.

 - Treated Fibers – the fabric created from treated synthetic fibers, which extruded with a flame retardant chemical in the fiber-forming process, become flame-resistant for the life of the garment because the flame retardant cannot be removed by wear of laundering.

 - Blends – some FR fabric is a hybrid blend of treated and inherently FR fibers.

-Why Do I Need To Wash my Flame Resistant Clothing Differently?
+Why Do I Need To Wash my FR Clothing Differently?

 If this is a question you are asking yourself, then it’s definitely important to note these points, when washing any FR-treated clothing.
 Below are all the points from Bulwark, when washing your FR garments, at home.

-How To Wash Your Flame Resistant Clothing At Home
+How To Wash Your FR Clothing At Home

 - Wash separately in a Normal or Cotton cycle at any water temperature up to a maximum of 140ºF (60ºC).
 Use any typical home laundry detergent.
 Do not use soap (tallow soap containing animal fats).